GE to sell bulk of finance unit, return up to $90 billion to investors

 The company already had a significant number of inquiries about GE Capital units before Friday’s announcement, said Keith Sherin, the finance unit's chief.

-Blackstone Group LP and Wells Fargo & Co confirmed that they were buying most of the assets of GE Capital Real Estate for about $23 billion.
+Blackstone Group LP (BX.N) and Wells Fargo & Co (WFC.N) confirmed that they were buying most of the assets of GE Capital Real Estate for about $23 billion.

 This is the biggest deal in the commercial property market since Blackstone's acquisition of office landlord Equity Office Properties Trust in 2007 for $39 billion, including debt.